GM In-Depth

 the lack of it.
 Back to: Science Reference Govt UK Govt Scottish Govt European Pro-GM organisations News & Archives

-When searching on the Internet, take care to use appropriate search terms - some engines handle plurals badly (e.g. "GMO" may not find "GMOs").
+Take care to use appropriate search terms - some search engines handle plurals badly (e.g. "GMO" may not find "GMOs").
 Some websites provide their own 'search' facility, but this may prove

-ineffectual - for example, the europa (parliament) website allows a keyword search on "OGM" (French) but not "GMO".
-However, any website can be searched by means of the well-known
+ineffectual - for example, the europa (European Parliament) website allows a keyword search on "OGM" (French) but not "GMO".
+However, any website can be searched by means of

-internet search engine, as follows.
-Into Google's search window type your query text, then a space, then site: then the website address (URL), e.g.
+DuckDuckGo, another discreet search engine, as follows: Into its search box type your query text, then a space, then site: then the website address (URL), e.g.